PrefectHQ/prefect/docs/concepts/blocks.md

 ## Prefect built-in blocks

 Commonly used block types come built-in with Prefect.
-These block types are pre-installed in Prefect Cloud and a self-hosted Prefect server instance.
 These block types can be created via the UI and used without installing any additional packages.

 | Block                                                                                                                | Slug                                                     | Description                                                                                                                             |